-Free COVID-19 rapid antigen test kits are available in the HCPA's health office.
+Parents may request a COVID-19 rapid antigen test kits from HCPA's health office.
 If you are interested, please contact our health office at 651-209-8004 (please note that supply is limited.
-Supply will be given at a first come first serve basis)
+Supply will be given on a first come first serve basis).
+HCPA does not administer COVID-19 tests to students.